How to Schedule VMware Snapshot via vSphere Scheduled Task

 - After setting up the date, press OK to finish this step.

-6. Enter the email addresses to receive an email notification which is optional and press OK when you finish all of settings.
+6. Enter the email addresses to receive an email notification which is optional and press OK when when it's all set.

 1. One VM requires one separate scheduled task.
 If you own a wide range of VMs, it is complicated to create and manage snapshot tasks.

-The scheduled backup is more secure for data protection than snapshots, so this part will introduce a simple and convenient tool to schedule virtual machine backup.
+A scheduled backup is more secure for VM data protection than a scheduled snapshot in VMware.
+So this part introduces an easy-to-use tool to schedule virtual machine backup.

 1. Access to AOMEI Cyber Backup and add vCenter or Standalone ESXi host as the source device.

 2. Click Backup Task >> Add New Task to create the complete and secure backup task.

-3. In configuration page, enter a name for the task and select the backup type as VMware ESXi or Hyper-V. Then select the virtual machines you want to back up.
+- In the configuration page, enter a name for the task and select the backup type as VMware ESXi or Hyper-V. Then select the virtual machines you want to back up.
 Click OK.

-4. Select the Backup Target to store the backups such as local path or network path.
+- Select the Backup Target to store the backups, such as local path or network path.

-5. Schedule backup with flexible strategies (full / incremental / differentail backup) and set up a data from daily / weekly / monthly (by date) / monthly (by week).
+- Schedule backup with flexible strategies (full / incremental / differential backup) and set up a data from daily / weekly / monthly (by date) / monthly (by week).

-6. Set up Backup Cleanup*(optional function that requires Premium Edition): select the retention period for backup.
-It helps to save storage for deleting the useless and old backup files automatically.
+- Set up Backup Cleanup*(optional function that requires Premium Edition): select the retention period for backup.
+It helps to schedule VMware backup deletion and free up storage space automatically.

 This article introduced how to schedule VMware snapshots via vSphere Web Client and what we need to pay attention to while using it as backup.